Ruh-roh. Our iPhone 8 camera became waterlogged and died

-Take a look at this picture of the gold iPhone 8 ($849.00 at Apple) camera lens.
+Take a look at this picture of the gold iPhone 8 ($1,079.00 at Apple) camera lens.
 Do you see the water droplets crowding together like an iridescent prism?
-It's beautiful, but has no place in a camera, especially one rated to repel water and dust for up to 3 feet and 30 minutes.
+It's beautiful, but has no place in a camera, especially one rated to repel water as deep as 3 feet for up to 30 minutes.

 And yet, it happened to our phone.